-A BST on a set S of n integers is a binary tree T satisfying all the following requirements:
+We define a BST on a set S of n integers as a binary tree T satisfying all the following requirements:

-- T has n nodes. - Each node u in T stores a distinct integer in S, which is called the key of u. - For every internal u, it holds that: - The key of u is larger than all the keys in the left subtree of u. - The key of u is smaller than all the keys in the right subtree of u.
+- T has n nodes. - Each node u in T stores a distinct integer in S, which is called the key of u. - For every internal u: - its key is larger than all the keys in the left subtree; - its key is smaller than all the keys in the right subtree.